 Hello!

-I am an Ophthalmology Resident at the Jules Stein Eye Institute at the University of California, Los Angeles (UCLA).
-Besides learning the medical and surgical management of eye diseases, for which I am seeing further training in vitreoretinal surgery, I am working at the intersection of medicine and medical applications of human-computer interaction.
+I am a Vitreoretinal Surgery fellow at the Gavin Herbert Eye Institute at the University of California, Irvine.
+Besides learning the medical and surgical management of eye diseases, I am working at the intersection of medicine and medical applications of human-computer interaction.
 Specifically, I’m interested in improving the usability of electronic medical records to protect patients, enhance physician productivity, and encourage a closer doctor-patient relationship.
-My current work streamlines the workflow for the evaluation and management of neonates with retinopathy of prematurity.
-My side hobby is managing our internal wiki for UCLA residents.
+I’ve previously smartforms and improved workflow when I was an Ophthalmology Resident at the Jules Stein Eye Institute at the University of California, Los Angeles (UCLA).
+My side hobby is creating an internal wiki page for the residents at UCI.

 In August 2013, I received my Masters’s degree at the Human-Computer Interaction Institute at Carnegie Mellon University.
 There, I guided the improvement of an electronic medical product for radiologists while broadening my user-research, visual-design, and engineering skills.
 In addition, I designed many systems – from an augmented reality application for inquisitive kids to a platform for parking payments.